4 Fixes about Disk Boot Failure on Windows 10 - Qiling

 Notice:

-Instead of fixing the disk boot failure, you may only want to rescue the data on your computer.
-If so, you can directly create a bootable USB with Qiling hard drive recovery software, boot your computer from the USB, and then recover all your files to an external storage device.
-Refer to the article on how to create a bootable media of Deep Data Recovery for Windows for detailed steps.
+If you only want to rescue data from your computer, you can create a bootable USB with Qiling hard drive recovery software, boot your computer from the USB, and recover all your files to an external storage device.
+For detailed steps, refer to the article on how to create a bootable media of Deep Data Recovery for Windows.

 Method 1.
 Change BIOS Boot Order